TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

+*   VIDEO Spanish News Channel Fail
+*   VIDEO Shotgun Hits Face
+*   VIDEO Alberta Cop Kicks Man In Face
+*   VIDEO Commentators Mock Injured Rallycross Driver
+*   VIDEO Dead Deer Found Inside Restaurant Kitchen
 *   STAR WEIRDS BLOG 5...
-*   VIDEO Travis Snider Makes Amazing Catch
-*   VIDEO Zombie Snails
+*   VIDEO Guy Dunks Head In Piss Bucket
-*   VIDEO Ravens Fans Vulgar Chant
-*   VIDEO Painful Stone Parkour Fail
-*   VIDEO Blue Laser Cigarette Lighter
-*   VIDEO Dog Wants This Root
-*   VIDEO Shotgun Hits Face
+*   VIDEO Dance Recitle Distraction
-*   VIDEO Superstar In The Making
+*   VIDEO Pocket Like It's Hot
 *   WAYS TO SAVE BLOG 5 Ways to Save a Buttload of Money!
+*   VIDEO Baby Stops Crying When 2 Chainz Comes On
+*   VIDEO Tilt-Shift San Francisco
-*   VIDEO I'm A Prefect!
+*   VIDEO Cone Crust Pizza
-*   VIDEO Awesome Karaoke Phillipino Kid
+*   VIDEO Kid Licks Subway Railing For 1 Dollar
 *   VIDEO Karate Kid Fail
-*   CELEBRIDEAD GALLERY Celebrity Life Update
-*   VIDEO Deer VS Skater
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
-*   VIDEO Guy Eats Spider
 *   VIDEO Eye Of The Pig Caller
+*   CELEBRIDEAD GALLERY Celebrity Life Update
-*   VIDEO 'QUIK'
+*   VIDEO Kid Narrowly Avoids Death By Motorcycle
 *   SAM JACKSON PARTNER Sam Jackson Quotes
+*   VIDEO Obama Is A Communist - Remix
+*   CUBE MAPPING PARTNER 3D Cube Mapping Demo
 *   BEST OF HAZING BLOG Fraternity Hazing is Retarded.
-*   VIDEO The Anger Room
-*   CUBE MAPPING PARTNER 3D Cube Mapping Demo
-*   VIDEO Tilt-Shift San Francisco
+*   VIDEO Log Crossing Epic Fail

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.